strimzi/strimzi.github.io/_posts/2019-05-06-accessing-kafka-part-4.md

 ---
 layout: post
-title:  "Accessing Kafka: Part 3 - OpenShift Routes"
+title:  "Accessing Kafka: Part 4 - Load Balancers"
-date: 2019-04-30
+date: 2019-05-06
 author: jakub_scholz
 ---

-In the third part of this blog post series we will look at exposing Kafka using OpenShift Routes.
+In the fourth part of this blog post series we will look at exposing Kafka using load balancers.
-This post will explain how routes work and how they can be used with Kafka.
+This post will explain how to use load balancers in public cloud environments and how they can be used with Kafka.
-Routes are available only on OpenShift.
-But if you are a Kubernetes user, don't be sad, one of the next parts will be about using Kubernetes Ingress which is similar to OpenShift routes.

 <!--more-->